swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 #### Removing Redundant Isolation

 Global-actor isolation on a stored property provides safe concurrent access to the storage occupied by that stored property in the type's instances.
-For example, if `pid` is an actor-isolated stored property without an observer, then the access `p.pid.reset()` only protects the memory read of `pid` from `p`, and not the call to `reset` afterwards.

-Thus, for value types (enums and structs), global-actor isolation on stored properties fundamentally serves no use: mutations of the storage occupied by the stored property in a value type are concurrency-safe by default, thanks to copy-on-write semantics.
-The only exception to this is when the stored property has an observer, i.e., `didSet` and/or `willSet`.
-In those cases, the global-actor isolation on the property extends to those observers.
-Thus, we propose barring stored properties of a value type from having global-actor isolation, _unless_ if it has an attached observer.
+For example, if `pid` is an actor-isolated stored property (i.e., one without an observer or property wrapper), then the access `p.pid.reset()` only protects the memory read of `pid` from `p`, and not the call to `reset` afterwards.
+Thus, for value types (enums and structs), global-actor isolation on those stored properties fundamentally serves no use: mutations of the storage occupied by the stored property in a value type are concurrency-safe by default, thanks to copy-on-write semantics.
+So, we propose to remove the requirement that access to those properties are protected by isolation.
+That is, reading or writing those stored properties do not require an `await`.

 The [global actors](0316-global-actors.md) proposal explicitly excludes actor types from having stored properties that are global-actor isolated.
 But in Swift 5.5, that is not enforced by the compiler.
 We feel that the rule should be enforced, i.e., the storage of an actor should uniformly be isolated to the actor instance.
 One benefit of this rule is that it reduces the possibility of [false sharing](https://en.wikipedia.org/wiki/False_sharing) among threads.
 Specifically, only one thread will have write access the memory occupied by an actor instance at any given time.